LittLabRNS/RNS-Blackfynn-Pipeline/README.md

 ### Settings
 Before running anything, make sure all of the correct settings and patient-specific info are set in `settings.py`.
 This file contains:

-## Data Given By Neuropace
+## Input Data
-Neuropace sends us
-1. An ECoG_Catalog.csv file mapping each .dat file to a timestamp and a patient id
+1. An ECoG_Catalog.csv file sent from Neuropace mapping each .dat file to a timestamp and a patient id
-2. The .dat files for each patient in folders labeled UPenn_PatientInitials
+2. The .dat files sent from Neuropace for each patient in folders labeled UPenn_PatientInitials

-## We generate
-3. A key list (in CSV form) that associates the processed file names with the patient whose data it contains
+3. A key list (in CSV form) we create that associates the processed file names with the patient whose data it contains

 ## Outputs of Scripts
-1.
+1. The processed CSV file, which is outputted by the Python script and is identical to the original CSV file except that it also contains a column to keep track of the new file names
+2. The processed .dat files, which are outputted by the Python script and are identical to the original .dat files in content but have been assigned to a different file name

 ## Notes
 <b name="note-1">1.</b> Note that if this installation method is used, **all scripts** must also be run from inside the virtual environment.